Great Web Design Starts With a Great User Experience

 Focus on Design

 58% of website users want appealing design and usability.
-Without great web design your online engagement will decrease, and shopping cart abandonment increases proportionally.
+Without great web design and usability, your online engagement will decrease, and shopping cart abandonment increases proportionally.

 Optimize Your Images